mattclegg/silverstripe-doc-restructuring/master/cms/docs/topics/commandline.md

 Using this example, /Users/sminnee/Sites/mysite/ would be accessed at http://mysite.localhost/, and /Users/sminnee/Sites/othersite/ would be accessed at http://localhost/othersite/

-#### Use
+## Usage

-Sake will either run ./sapphire/cli-script.php or ./cli-script.php, depending on what's available.
+Sake will either run `./sapphire/cli-script.php` or `./cli-script.php`, depending on what's available.

 It's particularly useful for running build tasks...